-Mark message parts that should not be translated
+Mark message parts that aren't to be translated

-Often strings contain text that should not be translated into other languages.
-Common examples might be a piece of code, a placeholder for a value, a special symbol, or a name.
-As you prepare your strings for translation, look for and mark text that should remain as-is, without translation, so that the translator doesn't change it.
+Often, strings contain text that isn't meant to be translated into other languages.
+Common examples are a piece of code, a placeholder for a value, a special symbol, or a name.
+As you prepare your strings for translation, look for and mark text that must remain as-is, without translation, so that the translator doesn't change it.

-To mark text that should not be translated, use an
+To mark text that isn't to be translated, use an

 placeholder tag.
-Here is an example tag that ensures the text "%1$s" isn't
+Here is an example tag that indicates that the text

 <string name="countdown"> <xliff:g id="time" example="5 days">%1$s</xliff:g> until holiday </string>

-When you declare a placeholder tag, always add an id attribute that explains what the placeholder is for.
-If your apps later replace the placeholder value, be sure to provide an example attribute to clarify the expected use.
+When you declare a placeholder tag, add an ID attribute that explains what the placeholder is for.
+If your app later replaces the placeholder value, be sure to provide an example attribute to clarify the expected use.

 Here are some more examples of placeholder tags:

-For a complete overview of the process of localizing and distributing an Android app, see the Localization Checklist document.
+For a complete overview of the process of localizing and distributing an Android app, see Translate and localize your app.

 Design your app to work in any locale

-You cannot assume anything about the device on which a user runs your app.
-The device might have hardware that you were not anticipating, or it might be set to a locale that you did not plan for or that you cannot test.
+Don't assume anything about the device on which a user runs your app.
+The device might have hardware that you were not anticipating, or it might be set to a locale that you didn't plan for or that you can't test.
 Design your app so that it functions normally or fails gracefully no matter what device it runs on.

 res/drawable/ and a